DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 ##   used 32  50
 ```

 If we change the threshold we get a different accuracy.
-In Math 378, we will learn about other metrics such as area under the ROC curve.
-But let's add another variable to see if we can improve the model.
+In a machine learning course, we learn about other metrics such as area under the ROC curve.
+Back to our problem, let's add another variable to see if we can improve the model.

 ## Multiple logistic regression

 Let's add `total_pr` to the model.
-This model is something that we could not have done in the previous models we learned.
+This model is something that we could not have done in the previous models we learned about.

 ```r